upasanabhattacharyya/upasanabhattacharyya.github.io/_teaching/teaching-1.md

 location: "Bengaluru, India"
 ---

-This course is a introduction to machine learning and deep learning.
+This is an introductory course for machine learning and deep learning.